HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 #### Accessibility Score

 An accessible website is a site designed and developed so that people with disabilities can use them.
 Web accessibility also benefits people without disabilities, such as those on slow internet connections.
-Read more in our [Accessibility](https://almanac.httparchive.org/en/2021/accessibility) chapter.
+Read more in our [Accessibility](../2021/accessibility) chapter.

-Lighthouse provides a set of accessibility audits and it returns a weighted average of all of them (see [Scoring Details](https://web.dev/accessibility-scoring/) for a full list of how each audit is weighted).
+Lighthouse provides a set of accessibility audits and it returns a weighted average of all of them (see <a hreflang="en" href="https://web.dev/accessibility-scoring/">Scoring Details</a> for a full list of how each audit is weighted).

 Each accessibility audit is either a pass or a fail, but unlike other Lighthouse audits, a page doesn’t get points for partially passing an accessibility audit.
 For example, if some elements have screen reader-friendly names, but others don’t, that page gets a 0 for the screen reader-friendly-names audit.